target/grease/docs/index.rst

 ******************************************

 Welcome to GREASE.
 Target's operations automation platform!
 Here lies all the documentation on the project!
-Make sure to checkout :doc:`getting_started` for more information!
+Make sure to checkout the :doc:`GREASE_Guide` for more information!

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   getting_started
+   GREASE_Guide
    tgt_grease

 What is GREASE?